Start Printed Page 60131

-Production under FTZ procedures could exempt Volkswagen from customs duty payments on the foreign-status components used in export production.
-On its domestic sales, for the foreign-status component noted below, Volkswagen would be able to choose the duty rate during customs entry procedures that applies to passenger motor vehicles (duty rate—2.5%).
+Production under FTZ procedures could exempt Volkswagen from customs duty payments on the foreign-status materials/components used in export production.
+On its domestic sales, for the foreign-status materials/components noted below and in the existing scope of authority, Volkswagen would be able to choose the duty rates during customs entry procedures that apply to electric vehicles and electric vehicle batteries (duty rate ranges from 2.5% to 3.4%).
 Volkswagen would be able to avoid duty on foreign-status components which become scrap/waste.
 Customs duties also could possibly be deferred or reduced on foreign-status production equipment.

 A copy of the notification will be available for public inspection in the “Reading Room” section of the Board's website, which is accessible via www.trade.gov/ftz.